microsoft/coyote/docs/_learn/tutorials/raft-azure.md

 This goes to all servers in the cluster via the Azure Service Bus.
 The servers then implement their Raft voting protocol to figure out which server will handle the request.
 Eventually a response comes back over the Azure Service Bus which is received by a C# event call back `ResponseReceived` on the `AzureMessageReceiver`.
-For this example, we setup an `CancellationTokenSource` which the sample code waits on before kicking off the next `ClientRequestEvent`.
+For this example, we setup a `CancellationTokenSource` which the sample code waits on before kicking off the next `ClientRequestEvent`.

 The `Server` setup is performed by `RunServer` which delegates to the `AzureServer` class.
 This